TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

 #### Component Details

 ##### CMA-4544PF-W (Electret Microphone)
+This input system will utilize the CMA-4544PF-W electret microphone from CUI Devices sold through Digi-Key.
+[1].
+The electret microphone utilizes a diaphragm, capacitor, and JFET to generate a varying voltage which is then output to a pre-amplifier[2].
+This microphone can be used to measure the acoustic vibrations through the medium which meets constraint (1).
 The electret microphone CMA-4544PF-W from CUI Devices meets constraint (2) by providing the ideal frequency range of 20 Hz – 20 kHz [1].
+This microphone will accurately measure acoustic vibrations which meets constraint (1).
 The operating supply voltage range for the microphone is 3 VDC to 10 VDC.
 The microphone will be supplied from the power subsystem with a 5 VDC input.
 The CMA-4544PF-W microphone has a typical sensitivity of -44 dB at conditions defined by: Frequency = 1 kHz, 1 Pa, 0 dB = 1 V/Pa.
 The typical voltage output would be found with the equation: $$20 log(x) = -44$$ where x equates to 6.31 mV.
 The minimum and maximum sensitivities are -46 dB and -42 dB which equate to 5.01 mV and 7.94 mV respectively.
 Using the maximum gain of 20 dB that the TS472 can achieve, we can expect the outputs to be within 50.1 mV and 79.4 mV.
 This will be put into the right side of the STEREO_IN defined in the main processor.

 ##### TS472 Very Low Noise Microphone Amplifier